 Compliance Required when Exemption Denied.
 When an application for exemption is denied, the building owner must proceed with the process to demonstrate compliance with one of the compliance options in Washington state reporting requirements for building owners in Sections Y4.2 through Y4.5.

-Y4.2 Buildings that Meet the EUIt.
-Building owners must provide the following documentation to verify that the building weather normalized EUI is less than the building EUIt and that the energy management plan is complete and being implemented.
+Y4.2 Benchmarking - Building owners must provide the following documentation to verify that the building weather normalized EUI is compared to the building EUIt and that the energy management plan (EMP), including the operations and maintenance program (O&M) is complete and being implemented.

 Form A